Pack Light. Travel Slow. Connect Deep.

 Travel has taught me that more isn't better, fast shouldn't be an unquestioned objective, and that superficiality is best left to social media.

 Motorcycle travel is a study in minimalism and has taught me the virtues of simplicity.
+Minimally encumbered and indebted to your stuff, makes it easier to say "yes" to more of life's adventures, relationships, and experiences.

+When did an entire day go by without asking yourself or someone else to hurry?
 Most of us hustle through our days.
 A need for speed becomes a way of life instead of a means to an end; a habit instead of an occasional necessity.

 Road tripping has made me more mindful both on and off my motorcycle.
 I have learned to leave room in my days—on and off the road—for detours and serendipity.